How to Do a Brand Audit: An Executive’s Guide

 1. Focus on key metrics: Look at important numbers like website traffic, bounce rates, time on site, and conversion rates.
 These tell you how well your site is performing.

-2. Identify traffic sources: Check where your visitors are coming from—search engines, social media, or direct visits—to find out which channels are most effective.
+2. Identify traffic sources: Check where your visitors are coming from - search engines, social media, or direct visits.
+This shows which channels are most effective for your brand.

-3. Study user behavior: Behavior tells you how visitors navigate your site.
-Look at popular pages, common exit points, and the paths users take to identify what content converts and where you’re losing potential customers.
+3. Study user behavior: Examine how visitors navigate your site.
+Look at popular pages, common exit points, and the paths users take.
+This reveals what content resonates and where you might be losing potential customers.

-4. Compare analytics to goals: Are you meeting your objectives for online engagement and conversions?
+4. Compare to goals: Assess how your current performance stacks up against your targets.
+Are you meeting your objectives for online engagement and conversions?

-5. Look for trends: Look for patterns within the data.
+5. Look for trends: Analyze data over time to spot patterns.
 Are certain pages gaining or losing popularity?
-Is your traffic growing or shrinking?
+Is your overall traffic growing or shrinking?

-6. Segment your audience: Break down data by user groups (e.g., new vs. returning visitors, mobile vs. desktop users) to learn about the different audience segments that visit your website.
+6. Segment your audience: Break down data by user groups (e.g., new vs. returning visitors, mobile vs. desktop users).
+This can uncover insights about different audience segments.

 7. Check technical performance: Review page load times and mobile responsiveness.
-Poor technical performance and slow load times can harm your brand image and user experience.
+Poor technical performance can harm your brand image and user experience.

 Review sales performance data

-1. Analyze trends: Look at total sales volume and revenue to find patterns, seasonal fluctuations, and long-term growth or decline.
+1. Analyze overall trends: Look at total sales volume and revenue over time.
+Identify patterns, seasonal fluctuations, and long-term growth or decline.

-2. Break down by product/service: Identify top-performing offers and underperformers.
+2. Break down by product/service: Examine which offerings are top performers and which are underperforming.
 This can reveal strengths and weaknesses in your product line.

-3. Segment by customer groups: Analyze sales data across different customer segments (e.g., demographics, location, purchase frequency) to learn more about your target audience.
+3. Segment by customer groups: Analyze sales data across different customer segments (e.g., demographics, location, purchase frequency).
+This can uncover valuable insights about your target audience.

-4. Evaluate sales channels: Compare performance across different sales channels (e.g., online, in-store, and partners) to learn which channels work best for your brand.
+4. Evaluate sales channels: Compare performance across different sales channels (e.g., online, in-store, partners).
+Determine which channels are most effective for your brand.

-5. Assess pricing strategy: Different price points affect sales volume and overall revenue.
-Do you notice any buying patterns?
+5. Assess pricing strategy: Review how different price points affect sales volume and overall revenue.
 This can inform future pricing decisions.

 6. Compare to competitors: If possible, benchmark your sales performance against industry standards or key competitors.

 7. Examine conversion rates: Look at the ratio of leads to actual sales.
-Low conversion rates might reveal issues with your sales process or brand messaging.
+Low conversion rates might indicate issues with your sales process or brand messaging.

-8. Review customer retention: Track repeat purchase rates and customer lifetime value.
-Strong retention is a sign of a healthy brand.
+8. Review customer retention: Analyze repeat purchase rates and customer lifetime value.
+Strong retention often indicates a healthy brand.

-9. Check profitability: Don’t just focus on revenue.
-Study profit margins across products and services to ensure your sales are contributing to overall business health.
+9. Check profitability: Don't just focus on revenue - examine profit margins across products and services to ensure your sales are contributing to overall business health.

 Assess social media metrics

-3. Engagement rates: Pay attention to likes, comments, shares, and clicks.
-High engagement means your audience likes your content.
+2. Measure engagement rates: Look at likes, comments, shares, and clicks.
+High engagement suggests your content resonates with your audience.

-4. Check reach and impressions: These metrics show your content’s reach and how often people see it.
+3. Evaluate reach and impressions: These metrics show how far your content spreads and how often it's seen.

-6. Measure click-through rates: For posts with links, track how many people click to your website or landing page.
+5. Track click-through rates: For posts with links, examine how often users are clicking through to your website or landing pages.

 The marketing strategy audit

-The marketing plan can consume a significant part of a company’s budget.
-For this reason, we recommend assessing how each marketing asset impacts ROI.
+Marketing can consume a significant part of a company's budget.
+For this reason, we recommend assessing marketing and your brand's online presence.

 Review marketing materials